-Dr Vivek Muthurangu, University College London and Great Ormond Street Hospital
+Prof Vivek Muthurangu, University College London and Great Ormond Street Hospital

-Summary: In the UK, at least 1 in 180 babies is born with congenital heart disease which means a heart defect that develops in the womb, before a baby is born.
+In the UK, at least 1 in 180 babies is born with congenital heart disease which means a heart defect that develops in the womb, before a baby is born.
 Not all of these infants will need treatment, but in those that do it is important to understand the structure and function of the heart.
 There are several ways this can be done, including creating images of the heart, and cardiovascular magnetic resonance (CMR) is recognised as one of the best methods of imaging children with heart disease.
 In an ideal world CMR would be used routinely in all cases but CMR takes a long time to perform, requires an expert to do the scanning and is very costly.
 Also, due to the long scanning time and because it can be a distressing experience for young children, in many cases a general anaesthetic must be used.

 The aim of this project is to develop an imaging technique that can be carried out rapidly – in 5 minutes – and which doesn’t need expert input.
 The research team will build on their experience in the technical aspects of CMR, computer science, mathematics and performing CMR in children.